Pathologist Visa Sponsorship Jobs in Ohio

 A caregiver who excels in this role will:

-- Maintain records of all services.
+- Maintain records of all services

-- Communicate results and recommendations for improving communicative function to referral sources and outside agencies such as schools and employers.
+- Communicate results and recommendations for improving communicative function to referral sources and outside agencies such as schools and employers

-- Maintain speech pathology equipment and materials.
+- Maintain speech pathology equipment and materials

-- Assist with planning, budget, service or project development, fee setting, purchase of new equipment or materials.
+- Assist with planning, budget, service or project development, fee setting, purchase of new equipment or materials

-MINIMUM QUALIFICATIONS
+BASIC QUALIFICATIONS

 Minimum qualifications for the ideal future caregiver include:

-- Master’s degree in speech/language pathology
+- Master's in Speech Language Pathology

 Physical Requirements

-- Ability to stand for long periods of time.
+- Ability to stand for long periods of time

 PERSONAL PROTECTIVE EQUIPMENT

-Follows standard precautions using personal protective equipment as required.
+- Follows standard precautions using personal protective equipment as required

 PAY RANGE